tc39/proposal-array-from-async/README.md

 would group into `value => (value |> (? == null) |> foo(?, 0))`,\
 which is equivalent to `value => foo(value == null, 0)`.

+If you need to interpose a side effect in the middle of a pipeline expression, without modifying the data being piped through, you could use a comma expression instead, such as with `value |> (sideEffect(), ?)`.
+This is especially useful for quick debugging with `value |> (console.log(?), ?)`.

 There are two syntactic restrictions that help **prevent unintentional errors early**, at compilation time: